 The Summer School is over!

-It was a great scientific and cultural experience to the 57 participating research scientists and Ph.D. students from 13 countries.
+Over 40 scientists and Ph.D. students from Europe, North America, South America and Asia highly enjoyed the event.
 Various pictures from the event are available for download.
 All lecture material is available to the participants via the internal pages (login).

-This international summer school sets out to survey the state of the art in several highly important subareas of the above research domains.
-The lectures and tutorials will be held by renowned speakers from academia and industry.
+This international summer school surveys research areas in the domain of Mixed-Mode Environments and targets to identify novel opportunities and research directions.
+The lectures will be held by renowned speakers from academia and industry.

-The summer school will also provide a good opportunity to get to know other academic, industry and government researchers working in this field, to meet distinguished scholars, and to establish contacts that may lead to research collaborations in the future.
-This 5-day event will feature a number of different activities like lectures, hands-on tutorials, reading sessions and social events.
+The summer school will also provide an excellent opportunity to get in contact with known researchers working in this field, to meet distinguished scholars, and to establish contacts that may lead to research collaborations in the future.

-The summer school is organized by the Research Training Group Cooperative, Adaptive and Responsive Monitoring in Mixed Mode Environments, funded by the German Research Foundation, DFG, under grant GRK 1362 and endorsed by the EURON SIG on Cooperative Robotics.
+The summer school is organized by the Research Training Group Cooperative, Adaptive and Responsive Monitoring in Mixed Mode Environments, funded by the German Research Foundation, DFG, under grant GRK 1362.

 Application deadline: May 27, 2012 June 25, 2012